roocs/rook/Rook_WPS_ESGF2_talk_draft.md

 <!-- 1:45.
 Rook's integration boundary is the processing API and optional STAC
 information.
 Portal integration belongs to MetaGrid or its successor.
-A small processing indicator or service link is sufficient and can be added later via an ESGF2 Kafka update; do not propose an exact STAC schema in this talk.
+A small processing indicator or service link is sufficient and can be added later via an ESGF-NG Kafka update; do not propose an exact STAC schema in this talk.

 Twitcher is an existing, maintained component and is used by Ouranos in Canada.
-It supports an immediate ESGF2 demonstration.
-ESGF2 may later rewrite or replace the security proxy according to its final user-to-service and service-to-service delegation requirements.
+It supports an immediate ESGF-NG demonstration.
+ESGF-NG may later rewrite or replace the security proxy according to its final user-to-service and service-to-service delegation requirements.
 Keep the WPS API independent of the selected proxy implementation. -->